pietergreyling/web3_programming_with_gno/README.md

 - The default import path is ```gno.land/r/~~~```.
 - Each realm has the capability to publicly export the function Render(path string) string, which performs rendering when passed a valid markdown as a parameter for the specified path.

-## The Example Go Project that we will port to Gno
+## The Example Go Project that we will port to Gnolang

 The example project for this tutorial is a simple number guessing game.